-Of the women using the SoMa bike lanes, over 2/3 bike every day IMPROVEMENTS TO INFRASTRUCTURE AND PROTECTED BIKE LANES ARE CRUCIAL TO ENSURE A GROWING NUMBER OF BIKERS 6 miles That's the current mileage of protected San Francisco bike lanes out of over 229 miles of total bike lanes in the city.
-Source: SFMTA 2017 annual report
+Of the women using the SoMa bike lanes, over 2/3 bike every day

+6 miles That's the current mileage of protected San Francisco bike lanes out of over 229 miles of total bike lanes in the city.
+Source: SFMTA's Bike Program for 2017 - 2021

-That's the increase of biking since 2006
+That's the increase in biking since 2006

-SOCIO-CULTURAL FACTORS MAY EXPLAIN WHY WOMEN OF COLOR BIKE LESS Some women feel that "people like me" don't bike.
+SOCIO-CULTURAL FACTORS MAY EXPLAIN WHY WOMEN OF COLOR BIKE LESS

+Some women feel that "people like me" don't bike.
 This suggests the need for resources targeting and programs led by women and people of color.

+DO YOU RIDE A BIKE IN SAN FRANCISCO?

 YOU'VE

-GOT TO BE
+GOT TO BE KIDDING.

-KIDDING.

-of the San Francisco population are women of color.
 13% of the people biking in SoMa are women of color.
-Asian and Hispanic women were particularly under-represented in the SoMa bike lanes.
+Asian and Hispanic women were particularly underrepresented in the SoMa bike lanes.
 WOMEN ARE MORE LIKELY TO BIKE DURING OFF-PEAK HOURS